-ScopeMaster is a requirements analyser, whereas Jira, Pivotal, Trello etc are requirements repositories and issue collaboration tools.
+ScopeMaster is a requirements analyser, whereas Jira, Azure DevOps and other requirements tools are essentially for recording and collaborating around requirements.
+They are requirements repositories and issue collaboration tools.
 ScopeMaster does not replace those tools, it complements them.

 We recommend that you refine and size your stories first in ScopeMaster then transfer to your favourite collaboration tool via CSV (it takes only a few minutes).
 The valuable work that ScopeMaster does for you more than justifies the few minutes to export from one tool and import into another.

 The fastest way is to import a CSV / spreadsheet file.
 A flexible field mapping feature means that you can transfer from almost any other repository into ScopeMaster in just a few minutes.
 You can also enter your user stories directly into ScopeMaster, and of course you can export everything too.

 In short, no. ScopeMaster does not constrain writing style.
 You do not have to follow any predefined pattern of sentence structure, however requirements or user stories must have a clear functional meaning in order to be unambiguous.
 For example each of the following would be accepted as functionally interpretable:

 as an administrator I can edit a user profile

 I am an administrator and I want to modify a user profile.

 managers edit profiles

 The English language is extremely flexible.
 In order to accommodate unusual phraseology you can use square brackets.
 Any text within square brackets is ignored by the language analyser.